tonebase/tonebase-interviews-fs-fe/README.md

 Thus writing, and the ability to write clearly, logically and to formulate arguments and answers is crucial at tonebase, whether a developer, PM, or A&R manager!
 These questions aim to give us a better understanding of you as a writer, as well as your development skills.

 ### 1. Tell me about componentWillMount and the issues with it?
+-->componentWillMount is not idealplace to fetch data as it may not return before the first render call and thus causing the component to be loaded without the data.

 ### 2. Can you walk me through the cycle of mounting a stateful component?
 What functions are called in what order?
 Where would you place a request for data from the API?
 Why?
+-->There are three phases : Mounting calls constructor, render (updates DOM), componentDidMount Updating calls render (updates DOM), componentDidUpdate, Unmounting calls componentWillUnmount
+Best place for a data request would be componentDidUpdate as it ensures that the component's initial render is done and the component state can be updated.
 ### 3. If you had unlimited time budget and could fix / improve / change one thing in your last project, what would it be and why?
+-->My last project was a game development project in Unity.
+One of the issues that was dropped beacuse of time constraint was the glitch in player and camera proximity.
+Given more time I would like to improve that because that was one of the most basic yet prominently visible glitches that spoiled both the functionality and the user experience.

 ---